lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 Answer: It's weeks!
 We did a lot of work in the field with clinicians to figure out what the appropriate units of time would be for *MTL*.
 Weeks was the unit of time that seemed the most logical for clinicians.
 The units are also in the "i* boxes.

-C.	Now we’ll use the Model Diagram to tell a systems story about the needs and questions the team identified as your priority.
+### C.	Now we’ll use the Model Diagram to tell a systems story about the needs and questions the team identified as your priority.

+ + Let's do a quick orientation to the model diagram.

+   ++ The navy blue circles or gauges are always a rate.
+The navy blue rectangles are patients or appointments.
+A "B" with a circle arrow around it on the diagram is a symbol for a balancing loop.
+A balancing loop is one where, if one of the variables is held constant, the others will fluctuate up and down.

+   ++ In telling a systems story, we want to trace the loop all the way around until we are back where we started - so that we close the feedback or balancing loop.

+   ++ On the model diagram, you see plus and minus signs next to the blue lines. **Use Thumbs to demonstrate +/- concept**:
+      +++ If there is a plus sign between two variables, this means they move in the same direction (thumbs up - both up for increasing or both down for decreasing).
+      +++ If there is a minus sign, the two variables move in opposite directions (1 thumb up, 1 thumb down).

   **CARE COORDINATION SYSTEMS STORY** - Wait Time Affects Referrals